Estimated reading time: 7 minutes

 It’s probably no surprise that vaping involves nicotine, but did you know that this is an appetite suppressant?

 No matter whether you’re vaping, smoking or using gum or lozenges, any nicotine you consume will suppress your appetite.
-Research suggests it does this by activating bodily hormones which regulate your desire for food.
+Research suggests nicotine achieves this by forming connections with α3β4 receptors in the brain which normally signal satiety.

 Given nicotine’s appetite suppressing qualities, it’s no wonder that people often eat like crazy when they quit smoking – or vaping.
 With no more nicotine to stave off hunger pangs, the desire to eat can become unbearable.